 For someone who called me a devil and essentially said that violence against whites is inevitable, Kweli seems relatively friendly.
 “The NBPP have plans on making more positive outreach efforts a reality, to enhance the hope and joy of black people all over Azania, for a better future," he tells me.
 Which doesn't sound that bad at all, does it?

-Part of this program of positivity, he tells me, is a webcast the NBPP have arranged with Mugabe in June.
-He will deliver a keynote address, titled: “President Mugabe Speaks to the World On the Future of Africa and Land Ownership.”
+Part of this programme of positivity, he tells me, is a webcast the NBPP have arranged with Mugabe in June.
+He will deliver a keynote address, titled: “President Mugabe Speaks to the World On the Future of Africa and Land Ownership”.

-“The utter defamation, distortion, and disfiguration of the people's history, and the name, legacy, objectives, and the accomplishments, not only of the original Black Panther Party, but also of organizations with whom the original Black Panther Party worked—including the Peace and Freedom Party, the Brown Berets, the American Indian Movement, the Young Lords, the White Panther Party, and Students for a Democratic Society—by the hate mongering, the so-called New Black Panther Party is sickening beyond words,” he said.
+“The utter defamation, distortion and disfiguration of the people's history, and the name, legacy, objectives and the accomplishments, not only of the original Black Panther Party, but also of organisations with whom the original Black Panther Party worked – including the Peace and Freedom Party, the Brown Berets, the American Indian Movement, the Young Lords, the White Panther Party and Students for A Democratic Society – by the hate mongering, so-called New Black Panther is sickening beyond words,” he said.
 It may not surprise you to learn that Larry is now a political activist and writer.

-"Surely, the so-called NBPP is very cognizant of this.
+"Surely, the so-called NBPP is very cognisant of this.
 It is disgusting that they are spreading their hatred to Zimbabwe and elsewhere on the African continent.”

-While it’s evident that the NBPP have some backwards ideologies, are they really that dangerous?
-While out patrolling the streets, are they really looking to shoot down innocent bystanders because of the color of their skin?
-Kerry Patton—security, terrorism, and intelligence expert, and author of Contracted: America's Secret Warriors—doesn’t think so.
+While it’s evident that the NBPP have some backwards ideology, are they really that dangerous?
+While out patrolling the streets, are they really looking to shoot down innocent bystanders because of the colour of their skin?
+Kerry Patton – security, terrorism and intelligence expert, and author of Contracted: America's Secret Warriors – doesn’t think so.